Last Updated on April 6, 2023 by

 A 2018 survey of 1829 antidepressant users showed that 27% of them felt they were addicted to their antidepressant drugs.15 Trazodone is the generic name for an antidepressant, previously sold under the brand names Desyrel©, and Oleptro©.
 Trazodone is now available only in the generic version.
 Trazodone was approved by the FDA solely for major depressive disorder.
 However, its main use is not as an antidepressant.
 Trazodone has transitioned into a common off-label treatment for insomnia, anxiety, Alzheimer’s, and many other off-label uses.
 Initial doses (25-50 mg a day), are often increased (100-300 mg) due to waning or unsatisfactory efficacy.
 The clinical effects of trazodone in treating MDD are understudied, according to research published in the US Agency for Healthcare Research and Quality’s Comparative Effectiveness Reviews.1

-As tolerance develops, discontinuation may lead to withdrawal symptoms.
-At the Alternative to Meds Center, clients often tell us they feel as though they were not properly warned of side effects, not informed of potential trazodone dependence or trazodone addiction, and were not prepared for trazodone withdrawal symptoms when stopping the drug.
+As tolerance develops, discontinuation may cause uncomfortable symptoms.
+At the Alternative to Meds Center, clients often tell us they feel as though they were not properly warned or properly informed and were not prepared for trazodone cessation symptoms if they tried to stop taking the drug.
 These topics will be discussed in more detail below.

 Signs of Needing Trazodone Addiction or Dependence Help

 If you feel you have an antidepressant addiction and want to withdraw from your medication it is highly advisable to consult a doctor or qualified rehab center for help.
-One may not have been informed or prepared for the possible side effects that can arise from stopping trazodone.
-The intensity of withdrawal symptoms and drug cravings may be difficult to manage without assistance.
+One may not have been informed or prepared for the possible reactions that can arise from stopping trazodone.
+The intensity of symptoms during cessation, including drug cravings may be difficult to manage without assistance.

 Some people become aware of their dependency if they miss a dose or their prescription runs out, often only then realizing how dependent on Trazodone they have become.
 Hours after skipping, missing, forgetting, or reducing a dose of this antidepressant, individuals have commonly reported such symptoms as dry mouth, vomiting, nausea, headache, brain zaps, severe chest pain, impaired speech, blurred vision, loss of consciousness, discomfort, a feeling of illness, cravings, and many other uncomfortable symptoms.
 Long-term use and higher dosage than prescribed are more likely to develop into trazodone addiction and dependence risks.
 Finding trazodone addiction help can assist individuals in overcoming these problems.